 It can also have a small circle at the top of the magazine although examples have turned up without this.

 V5 - Dark Grey / Black, Small Circle on Magazine.

 V5 - Dark Grey / Black, No Circle on Magazine.

-The V6 features the first type of Lili Ledy Imperial Blasters and are exclusive to Lili Ledy figures.
+The V6 Imperial Blasters are exclusive to Lili Ledy figures.

 The weapon is thicker than Kenner versions and the plastic is never translucent.

-V6 - Solid Blue Lili Ledy Imperial Blaster.
+V6 - Blue / Black Lili Ledy Imperial Blaster.

 The V7 Imperial Blasters can be found with European released figures and may have also been packaged with Poch / PBP figures.